gennadiy-gaysha/portfolio_project_1/README.md

 ### Sign Up Page

-- This page will allow the user to get signed up to CARRENT to become a customer.
+- This page will allow users to sign up for CARRENT and become customers.
-- The user will be asked to submit their full name and email address.
+- Users will be asked to submit their full name and email address.
-- Also there is a possibility to quick register via visitor Facebook or Google account.

 ![Sign Up](assets/img/media/sign-up.png)